 - The PEN conductor must be insulated.
 Its insulation must correspond to the highest voltage for which the electrical circuit containing the PEN conductor is designed;

-- The use of extraneous conductive parts as a PEN conductor is prohibited.
+- The use of extraneous-conductive-parts as a PEN conductor is prohibited.

-In the electrical installations of buildings, portable and mobile current-using equipments are almost always used, which are connected to fixed wiring by means of flexible connection cables.
+In the electrical installations of buildings, hand-held and mobile current-using equipments are almost always used, which are connected to fixed wiring by means of flexible connection cables.
 Since the PEN conductor can only be in fixed wiring, the flexible connection cable of any Class I current-using equipment must have a protective conductor which is connected to its exposed-conductive part and to the protective contacts of the plug.
 The plug must also have protective contacts which are connected to a protective conductor originating from the PEN conductor of the fixed wiring.

 The Electricity Safety, Quality and Continuity Regulations 2002 came into force in the UK on 31.01.2003, paragraph 8 (4) of which declares: